Colossians 1:13 “He has delivered us from the domain of darkness and transferred us to the kingdom of His beloved Son”

-I have named the blog Post Teneblog Lux, which is a play on words from the Latin for, Light After Darkness (Post Tenebras Lux).
-This Latin phrase was used by Calvin, yep John Calvin, and his time in Geneva.
+I have named the blog Post Teneblog Lux, which is a play on words from the Latin, Light After Darkness (Post Tenebras Lux).
+This Latin phrase was used by Calvin, yep John Calvin, during his time in Geneva.
 The phrase later became the motto of the Reformation.
 Being a Reformed kind of guy, I thought it would be a nice tie-in with tradition, and an encouragement for any reader of this blog.
 I hope you enjoy.

 “Not what my hands have done can save my guilty soul;

 Not what my toiling flesh has borne can make my spirit whole.

 Not what I feel or do can give me peace with God;

 Not all my prayers and sighs and tears can bear my awful load.